gameman15/Register/README.md

-	-Possible to put empty ticket on hold (fixed v1.3r3) -RESET REGISTER does not clear ticket on hold (fixed v1.3r3) -Adding total store credit issued/used improperly (fixed v1.3r6)
+	-Possible to put empty ticket on hold (fixed v1.3r3) -RESET REGISTER does not clear ticket on hold (fixed v1.3r3) -Adding total store credit issued/used improperly (fixed v1.3r6) -(!)Putting 0 to cancel on CASH ticket check out still takes items out of the BIBLE (fixed v1.5r7)

 Version 1.2a2:
 	-Register# for ticket not saved in Bible correctly (fixed v1.2a3)